camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 Terraform can be opaque in the beginning.
 If you solely want to get an understanding for what is happening, you may try out the [eksctl guide](./eksctl.md) to understand what resources are created and how they interact with each other.

 To try out Camunda 8 or develop against it, consider signing up for our [SaaS offering](https://camunda.com/platform/).
-If you already have an AWS EKS cluster, consider skipping to the [Helm guide](./eks-helm.md).
+If you already have an Amazon EKS cluster, consider skipping to the [Helm guide](./eks-helm.md).

 For the simplicity of this guide, certain best practices will be provided with links to additional documents, enabling you to explore the topic in more detail.